wjzhengsh/blockchain/howto/remote_peer_aws.md

    ```
    {:codeblock}

-   - Copy the orderers TLS certificate from the connections profile to the  peer.
+   - Copy the orderer's TLS certificate from the connections profile to the  peer.
 Navigate to the **orderers** section.
 Copy the certificate that follows "pem:", beginning with -----BEGIN CERTIFICATE----- and ending with -----END CERTIFICATE-----.
 Do not include the quotation marks.
 Run the following command from the command line, replacing `<orderer cert>` with the content you copied from the creds.json file.

    ```
    echo -e "<orderer cert>" > /etc/hyperledger/<PEER_ENROLL_ID>/orderer_tlscacert.pem